lizawilliamson050/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity; it often leads to bugs, maintenance issues, and harder collaboration.
 Always remember that code is read far more than it's written, so make it readable and understandable by humans first, then machines."

 "In addition, embrace the DRY (Don't Repeat Yourself) principle to minimize redundancy, and practice modular programming to enhance reusability.
 Also, always consider future scalability and adaptability of your code.
 Lastly, test early, test often, and automate testing as much as possible."

+# 2024-01-22
+- "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These guidelines not only promote code readability and maintainability but also foster flexibility and scalability in software development.
+Remember that writing clean, modular code today saves hours of debugging tomorrow."

+SOLID principles are fundamental design rules in object-oriented programming (OOP) that help developers create better structured, extensible, and easier-to-maintain software systems.
+Each principle targets a specific aspect of software design to ensure good practices are followed throughout the development process.